seinecle/blog/_posts/2026-01-04-from-netbeans-to-claude-code.md

 # January 2026: the third tipping point
 (Sorry for the exaggeration but it really felt like it.)

-A few days ago, I remembered an Android SSH app I had installed years ago and never used. **Could I "vibe code" on the go?**
+A few days ago, I remembered [ConnectBot](https://play.google.com/store/apps/details?id=org.connectbot), an Android SSH app I had installed years ago and never used. **Could I "vibe code" on the go?**

 Yes.
 Easily.

 I now do it for real.
 The setup was trivial.
-I test results directly on my phone browser on the [dev version of nocodefunctions.com](https://dev.nocodefunctions.com/) (certificate warnings for now, add an exception).
+I can test results of my feature additions directly on the browser of my phone by visiting the [dev version of nocodefunctions.com](https://dev.nocodefunctions.com/) (ssl certificate warnings for now, add an exception).
 When something breaks, I report it to Claude, ask for a fix, and keep walking.

 # Money, money, money
-Spending $80/month on AI-assisted coding is not sustainable for me:
+Spending \$80/month on AI-assisted coding is not sustainable for me:
 - I downgraded ChatGPT from Plus ($20) to Go ($4), since I no longer use it for coding.
 - I cancelled Cursor.

 # Next steps
 As I wrote earlier, switching tooling (even shiny AI tooling) is initially a [productivity drain](https://nocodefunctions.com/blog/ai-coding-tool-productivity-paradox/).

 Since this summer, I've been in near-constant tooling transition, eating up the few weekly hours I have for this project.

 So I hope [Google's antigravity](https://antigravity.google/) will flop and won't justify another switch away from Claude Code :-) That way, I can finally focus on better UI, better UX, and new features for nocodefunctions.com.